Skip to Content

 scindapsus pictus in moss

-Setting up my Ikea Fabrikor greenhouse cabinet
+Setting up my Fabrikor cabinet

 This cabinet was very easy to put together.
 It might surprise you that despite being a DIY blog, I often ask my husband to handle Ikea furniture.
 That’s because the instructions are often pretty tedious, and I don’t have a lot of patience. 🙂 But I put this one together myself in about 30 minutes or so.

+One thing I really like about the Fabrikor cabinet is that the shelves are adjustable and glass.
 That way I could easily adjust the shelving positions based on the size of the plants I have to put in the cabinet.
 And being made of tempered glass means that the light can pass through.

 adjustable shelves in the fabrikor cabinet

-Adding grow lights to the greenhouse cabinet
+Adding grow lights

 These two strip grow lights are also connected to one another, which means fewer cables.
 Yay!
 Other things I like about these grow lights: